How to Properly Structure a Press Release for Reputation Management

 Hyperlink to your pages

 Add links to the landing pages you are trying to promote.
-Don’t link to your website’s home page - this is a common mistake.
-Instead, choose a page on your website that is topically relevant and to which you want to generate additional web traffic.
+Don’t link to your website’s home page – this is a common mistake.
+Instead, choose a page on your website that is topically relevant to which you want to generate additional web traffic.
 This is an excellent opportunity for link-building so long as it is not overused.

 Choose your links wisely, as they will provide journalists or bloggers with additional information on your company.
 Don’t make them search elsewhere for information.
 Everything they need should be accessible within the press release.